 - Carbon tetrachloride is produced by chlorination of CS2

 It affects the CNS, eyes, liver, skin, cardiovascular system, and kidneys.
 It is absorbed through the skin in its liquid or vapour form, ingested or inhaled.
-The likely oral lethal dose for humans is between 0.5 to 5 grams per kilogram person.
-Also, it leads to disturbance of vision and sensory changes.
-Lowest lethal dose for a human is reported as 14 mg/kg person.
+The likely oral lethal dose for humans is between 0.5 to 5 grams kilogram per person.
+Also, it leads to disturbance of vision and sensory organs.
+The lowest lethal dose for a human is reported as 14 mg/kg per person.

 Learn more about the Structure, physical and chemical properties of CS2 from the experts at BYJU’S.